 4 (10″) whole wheat tortillas or flour tortillas

 1 cup shredded carrots

 1/2 cup sprouts

-1/2 cup cherry tomatoes, sliced
+1/2 cup cherry tomatoes, sliced (or fresh tomatoes slices)

-4 leaves of romaine lettuce, thinly sliced
+4 leaves of romaine lettuce, thinly sliced (or iceberg lettuce)

-1/2 cup crumbled feta or shredded cheese
+1/2 cup crumbled feta cheese or shredded sharp cheddar cheese

 Turkey Wrap Directions: